 In addition to the lack of diversity, housing stress and affordability also continues to be a challenge.
-The housing stress is felt mostly by low to moderate earners (25%) with higher than the state average median house price and lower than state average incomes.
-This stress is compounded with increasing household running costs, including cost of travel to access employment and services.
-With low levels of social housing, limited rental availability and competing demands for tourist accommodation, housing affordability is a critical issue for the Sunshine Coast.
+The housing stress is felt mostly by low to moderate earners (25%) with higher than the state average median house prices and lower than state average incomes.
+This stress is compounded by increasing household running costs, including cost of travel to access employment and services.
+With low levels of social housing, limited rental availability and competing demands for tourist accommodation, housing affordability continues to be a critical issue for the Sunshine Coast.
+Self-contained neighbourhoods with easy access to essential services and affordable options for sport, recreation and community participation contribute to easing of cost of living pressures and can facilitate inclusive communities.
+A public realm designed to be accessible for all, including streets, open spaces and accessible private spaces (e.g. retail precincts), further supports inclusive, healthy and safe communities.